w3c/wai-people-use-web/_people-use-web/tools-techniques.md

 {% include excol.html type="middle" %}

-Some common approaches for interacting with the Web include:
+Some common approaches for interacting with the Web include: @@@ more about is getting too much into details - maybe incorporate this info into the profiles instead of repeating and giving too much info. @@@

 -   **Assistive Technologies**{:#at} – software and hardware that
     people with disabilities use to improve interaction with the web.